Tron-Only/study-doc/README.md

 ### Using Flashcards

-1. **Access Decks**: Click the Flashcards folder in the sidebar
+1. **Access Decks**: Click the Flashcards folder in the sidebar (displays as a Play icon)
 2. **Choose Mode**:
-   - **Unit Mode**: Study a specific deck with spaced repetition
+   - **Unit Mode**: Study a specific deck with spaced repetition.
+Cards sorted hardest-first on replay.
+Day intervals hidden (for immediate study sessions).
-   - **Random Mode**: Play through 3 progressive "Blinds" (Small: 3 cards, Big: 5 cards, Boss: 8 cards)
+   - **Random Mode**: Play through 3 progressive "Blinds" (Small: 3 cards, Big: 5 cards, Boss: 8 cards).
+Full interval display for long-term review.
+3. **First Flip Tutorial**: On your first flip in Unit mode, an info panel explains the rating system
-3. **Rate Cards**: Use keyboard or click to rate each card:
+4. **Rate Cards**: Use keyboard or click to rate each card:
    - `1` or click "Again" - Restart the card (hard reset)
    - `2` or click "Hard" - Short interval, slight difficulty increase
-   - `3` or click "Good" - Standard progression
+   - `3` or click "Good" - Standard progression ✓ (counts as correct)
-   - `4` or click "Easy" - Longer interval, card gets easier
+   - `4` or click "Easy" - Longer interval, card gets easier ✓ (counts as correct)
-4. **Track Progress**: View statistics after each session
+5. **Track Progress**: View statistics after each session.
+"Good" and "Easy" both count toward your correct score.

 ### Supported Markdown Features